FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 # let's run the code
 ❯ nix run                                                                                                                      │
 listening on 127.0.0.1:3000
-# and from the other terminal we can test it
+# and from the other terminal, we can test it
 ❯ curl localhost:3000
 <h1>Hello, World!</h1>%
 ```